gajus/eslint-plugin-jsdoc/README.md

 ### Mode

 - `settings.jsdoc.mode` - Set to `jsdoc` (the default), `typescript`, or `closure`.
+  Currently is used for the following:
+  - Determine valid tags for `check-tag-names`
+  - Only check `@template` in `no-undefined-types` for types in "closure" and "typescript" modes
-  Currently is used for checking preferred tag names and in the `check-tag-names` rule.
-For type-checking rules, the setting also determines which tags will be checked for types (Closure allows types on some tags which the others do not, so these tags will additionally be checked in "closure" mode).
+  - For type-checking rules, determine which tags will be checked for types (Closure allows types on some tags which the others do not, so these tags will additionally be checked in "closure" mode)
+  - Check preferred tag names

 <a name="eslint-plugin-jsdoc-settings-alias-preference"></a>
 ### Alias Preference